 For the ultimate manual-only experience, this method takes you back to the basics.
 Needless to say, using a mortar and pestle to evenly grind your coffee is a challenge, and it requires considerable skill and patience.

 But besides the aesthetic pleasure of preparing your coffee in the most classic way, the extremely fine grind level is this method’s big advantage.
 If you love a preparation style like Turkish coffee — where the hot water is poured directly on grounds as fine as powder — a mortar and pestle may be the grinding tool of choice for you.

 (However, make sure you have a dedicated mortar that’s only used for coffee; using the same mortar and pestle for spices and beans will immediately taint the flavor.)

 In a roller grinder, the beans are ground between pairs of corrugated rollers.
 This mechanism produces a very even grind.
 Although, you’re not likely to use it at home: Due to their high cost and size, roller grinders are mostly used by commercial and industrial coffee producers.

 Which Style of Coffee Grinders is Best for You?

 Even though there are plenty of options to grind coffee beans, most people will be served well with one of the two most popular solutions: A blade coffee grinder that is affordable to buy and works well despite some disadvantages, or a conical burr coffee grinder that is more expensive (if electric) but very convenient and consistent.

-If price is an issue, a manual conical burr coffee grinder is the better choice over a cheap electric blade coffee grinder.
-Manually grinding the beans for a couple cups of coffee takes only a few minutes, and a more even grind is well worth the labour.
+If price is an issue, a manual conical burr coffee grinder is the better choice over a lessor expensive electric blade coffee grinder.
+Manually grinding the beans for a couple cups of coffee takes only a few minutes, and a more even grind is well worth the labor.
 Take a look at the options we have on offer and give it a try!

 If you are currently buying pre-ground beans, either option will significantly improve the flavor of your coffee — really, you will be amazed!